taylorrsallen/blade_of_aventine/README.md

 ## TODO
 ### !!!!!
 IMPORTANT START !!!!!
-PEASANT HOUSES
+PEASANT HOUSES (ONLY TEXTURES LEFT)
 SENATORAE (ONLY TEXTURES LEFT)
+SHOP MODELS (ONLY TEXTURES LEFT)
 TOWER MODELS
 EMPEROR NEEDS A CROWN
-GATEWAY MODELS
-SHOP MODELS
 WAVE PREDICTOR OBJECT
 VOLUME SETTINGS MENU

 FINISH BUILDING ASSEMBLER CEILING
-Towers level too fast
 Only one player should be able to dance on a tower at a time Tower level up sound
 Tower max level banners